 The magic with designing your fashionable look happens on your character’s Outfits Tabs.
 So let’s start there.

-When you start a new character you get 3 free outfit slots to use.
+When you start a new character you get 3 free outfit slots (or 1, if you’re a new SWTOR Free-to-Play account) to use.
 These can be found on the right of the Character Panel (default: C key).

 You can unlock more outfit tabs using Credits or Cartel Coins.
 Just hit the “plus” tab underneath your numbered outfit tabs.
 You will then be informed what the credit cost before you unlock it.
 If you want to pay Cartel Coins, you can also choose whether to unlock it for just that character or account-wide.